e Calculator | eˣ | e Raised to Power of x

-(1 + 1/n)ⁿis the sequence that we use to estimate the value of e.
-The sequence gets closer to e the larger n is - but even if n = infinity, the sequence value is not equal to Euler's number.
+(1 + 1/n)ⁿ is the sequence that we use to estimate the value of e.
+The sequence gets closer to e the larger n is.
+When n = infinity, the sequence value is equal to Euler's number.

 We use this equation in compound interest calculations.

-- e is equal to the result of the following factorial equation:
+e is equal to the result of the following factorial sum: